HOW TO PLAN A GREAT PARTY

 2 .
 Location

 Where will your party take place?
 Will it be outside or inside?
 At someone’s house, a restaurant, a hotel, or elsewhere?
-Start thinking of potential specific venues and go and visit them.
+Start thinking of potential specific venues or hotels and go and visit them.

 3 .
 Theme